 Infections

 Infections of the artificial joint can range from simple to complex.
 A simple wash and debridement may suffice for some whereas others may need multiple surgical interventions to control the infection.
+Revision surgeries are highly individualized as each case presents unique challenges.
+Infections may be treated by a single-stage or two-stage surgery.
+For early infections, with susceptible bacteria a single-stage revision is an option.

 Most infections though are treated by a two-stage revision surgery.
 In the first stage, the implants are removed along with infective tissues and an antibiotic-loaded spacer is placed to create a temporary joint.
 Antibiotics are then given for a period of 6-12 weeks.
+Once it is confirmed that the infection has been resolved, the second-stage surgery is performed.
+In this the antibiotic-spacer is removed and final revision implants are fixed to recreate the artificial joint.